SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

     `./build.sh`

+2. to setup a database for a pyro-application run:

+    `docker-compose -f postgres.yml up`

-2. to run the docker image execute:
+3. to run the docker image execute:

     `./run.sh`